sergeballif/NSC-Math-181/Syllabus.md

 __Tokens:__ Each student will be given five “tokens” at the beginning of the term.
 Each token can be cashed in for one of the following:

-* A revision of a Miniproject that was assessed at Novice level.
+* A revision of a Miniproject that was assessed at Novice level (within one week of receiving the grade).
+* A revision of a WeBWorK journal (within one week of receiving the grade)
-* A third attempt of a Quiz.
+* A third attempt of a Quiz (any time during the semester though the second attempt must be within a week of taking the first quiz).
 * A 24-hour extension on any Midterm Exam, Miniproject, WeBWorK set, or Teaching Item, or the Getting Started assignment.
 If you choose to use a token for a deadline extension, you must inform me prior to the original deadline.
 Submissions given after the extended deadline are not accepted.

 Opportunities to earn additional tokens may be given during the semester.